 Avocado allows tests to be given tags, which can be used to create test categories.
-With tags set, users can select a subset of the tests found by the test resolver (also known as test loader).
+With tags set, users can select a subset of the tests found by the test resolver.

 Usually, listing and executing tests with the Avocado test runner would reveal all three tests: